jeremybatesDC/vueGridBaseballCard/README.md

 - Years: Default to 2019, working backwards X (5) years.
 Could offer another "start year."
 Will have to think of easy way to give non-contiguous years without making it too easy for user to make typo... (they could default, and then each be over-rideable via a select menu or data-list or whatever)

 - Header -- have user define what kind of stat it is (to make calculation in footer proedictable and logical -- if user wants to add up all the miles per hour, fine, but that can be an override of a sensible defualt)

-- avoid or embrance iOS zoom maybe even by using these focus styles to make a modal-ish thing.
-There could be a button to blur which would result in it closing.
-One single input brought to the fore is good ui I think.

 ### Built with